 Our project consisted of two phases:

-1. A feedback session with Disabled consultants to review our existing processes and materials
+1. We held feedback sessions with Disabled consultants to review our existing processes and materials.

-2. Co-creating content with members of the Disabled community to improve inclusivity, accessibility and the onboarding process for disabled volunteers.
+2. This was followed by co-creating new content with members of the Disabled community, with the aim of improving inclusivity, accessibility and the onboarding experience for disabled volunteers.

 Below is a summary of the key points of improvement from the feedback: